New York Roads - Grand Central Pkwy.

 Exit 6 is on I-678, but this isn't yet that highway.
 This is on the Exit 13S ramp from the Grand Central Pkwy.

 Hoping that the sign in front is the newer one, because it's a lot more correct.
 I fear the worst.

-What genius lettered Exits 20B-A backwards?
+What genius lettered Exits 20B-A backward?
 The last two signs are on the C-D road for Exit 23.
-The third photo is courtesy Doug Kerr.
+The third and fourth photos are courtesy Mike Byrnes.